Escondida: Operation

 Sulfide ore, which contributes 77% of the recoverable copper reserve, is crushed and milled in one of the two concentrators and the copper concentrate is separated out using froth flotation.
 Approximately 86% of the copper is recovered.
 It is piped down to the port of Coloso, where it is dewatered before shipping.
 Oxide ore, 4% of recoverable copper, is crushed, agglomerated and then acid leached in large heaps, and the copper is recovered from the leach solutions as copper cathode in a solvent extraction/electrowinning (SX/EW) plant.
 Recovery is 68%.
 The low grade sulfide ore contributes 19% of recoverable copper.
 It is also crushed and dumped on large heaps, but here the leaching occurs through oxidation induced by microorganisms.
 The copper is also recovered by SX/EW.

 In 2006, 338.6 million tonnes were mined (928,000 tonnes per day), of which 251.5 million tonnes were waste and oxide ore.
 Sulphide ore totalled 87.1 million tonnes or 239,000 tonnes per day.
 The two camps, San Lorenzo and 2000, cater to 7,000 people daily.
-Esconidida's current capacity is around 1.4 million tonnes of copper production per year, making it the largest copper mine in the world.
+Escondida's current capacity is around 1.4 million tonnes of copper production per year, making it the largest copper mine in the world.

-In 2005, Degrémont Industry was asked to install a new Sea Water Reverse Osmosis plant with capacity to produce 12 Million gallons of fresh water per day.

 Construction of work force accommodation camps and field offices are needed services in order to have the mine operating, on this note Tecno Fast in 2012 was hired to build the second phase of the respective workforce accommodation camp for Escondida Mine.

 BHP buys 3 TWh of electricity per year to operate the Escondida and Spence mines (1.640 m elevation), where solar energy is more than 3.000 kWh/m2 per year.

+According to Minera Escondida its northern pit known as Rajo Norte begun operate exclusively with self-driving trucks in late July, 2025.

+Water consumption

+From 1998 to 2019 Escondida supplied itself with freshwater from a well field in the Monturaqui area of the Monturaqui-Negrillar-Tilopozo Aquifer located 78 km east of the mine.
+This well field had an installed capacity to extract 1400 liters per second.
+In 2022 Escondida along with lithium-extracting company Albemarle and the nearby copper mine Zaldívar were brought to court over excessive groundwater extraction with associated damages to the environment and to the indigenous Atacameño people.
+Minera Escondida argued in courts that any effects of its water extraction have not had time to manifest downstream at the meadows of Tilopozo, due to the slow movement of groundwater, and hence that it was the extraction of the other two companies that had impacted it.
+In 2024 the First Environmental Court of Antofagasta ordered Minera Escondida to pay more than US$ 8 million in compensations related to the case.

+In 2005, Degrémont Industry was asked to install a new Sea Water Reverse Osmosis desalination plant with capacity to produce 45 million litres of fresh water per day.

+As of 2024 present Escondida is wholly supplied with freshwater from a desalination plant near Caleta Coloso in the coast.